 “You didn't get a bailout when those big banks got bailed out did you?
 Well, you have the right to use bankruptcy as your legal bailout, and if you need to file bankruptcy more than once or twice, as long as it's legal, do it.
 So don't feel bad or guilty, feel smart and happy.

-“Take it from me, when done right, bankruptcy can be fun, and when those bills are wiped out in about 4 short months, why not have a big party and celebrate your victory over debt.”
+“Take it from me, when done right, bankruptcy can be fun, and if you file a Chapter 7 and all of your bills are wiped out in about 4 short months, why not have a big party and celebrate your victory over debt.”

 Of course this is all hypothetical, and I am using this as an illustration with the intention to help people understand that bankruptcy can be a very positive experience.
 People often get not only big debt relief, they often also get major stress relief.
 They often stop the pain and suffering, and face the future with a much brighter outlook for their life and the lives of their family members.They can suddenly go from serious feelings of doubt, despair, and depression, to now seeing the possibility of a vision for a bright and compelling future.